Qarik-Group/ultimate-guide-to-bosh/README.md

 The `((internal_gw))` variable is used to describe a range of reserved IP addresses.
 If `((internal_gw))` is `10.0.0.1`, then the `reserved: [((internal_gw))/30]` effectively evaluates to `reserved: [10.0.0.0-10.0.0.3]`.
 We will properly introduce BOSH operator files and `((variables))` soon.

+## Gateway

+The gateway is the IP address that your BOSH instances will use to communicate with the Internet or beyond its network it will send it to the gateway IP address.
+Data arriving from outside the network will arrive via this gateway IP address.

+Typically the gateway IP is the base IP address of the `range` plus 1.
+A network range of `10.11.0.0/16` will typically have a gateway of `10.11.0.1`.

 ## Explicit static IP address

 There are occasions where you may want to explicitly declare an IP address.